clambin/covid19/README.md

 When sticking to the default port & user, those arguments can be omitted.

-## Running covid19
+## Running
 ### Command-line options
-The following command-line arguments can be passed:
+Each program supports the same command-line arguments:

 ```
-usage: covid19 --config=CONFIG [<flags>]
+usage: covid19-loader --config=CONFIG [<flags>]

-covid19

 Flags:
 -h, --help       Show context-sensitive help (also try --help-long and --help-man).
 -v, --version    Show application version.
 --debug          Log debug messages
 --config=CONFIG  Configuration file
 ```

 ## Grafana
-The repo contains two sample [dashboards](assets/grafana/dashboards).
+The repo contains sample [dashboards](assets/grafana/dashboards).
 One dashboard provides a view per country.
-The second one provides an overview of cases, evolution, per capita stats across the world.
+A second one provides an overview of cases, evolution, per capita stats across the world.

 Feel free to customize as you see fit.